 Formed in 2017, Challenges Rwanda has worked with more than 75 businesses and more than 150 young people, combining the practical experience of a business placement with accredited management training from the Chartered Management Institute.

-Challenges Rwanda has also partnered with the Scottish Government and Twin Trading to work with coffee co-operatives across Southern and Western Rwanda, providing an opportunity to adapt and innovate our offerings to a rural setting with great success.
+Challenges Rwanda has also partnered with the Scottish Government to work with coffee co-operatives across Southern and Western Rwanda, providing an opportunity to adapt and innovate our offerings to a rural setting with great success.

-The Challenges team has also worked with rural youth to alleviate unemployment, a significant Rwandan issue, and has partnered with local SACCOs to deliver access to finance following successful entrepreneurship workshops.
+The Challenges team has also worked with rural youth to alleviate unemployment, a significant Rwandan issue, and has partnered with local Savings and Credit Cooperative Organisations (SACCOs) to deliver access to finance following successful entrepreneurship workshops.